3 Important Questions To Ask Before a Chess Move

 The authors of Nurture Shock – Po Bronson and Ashley Merryman‘s New York Magazine articles on the science of children won the magazine journalism award from the American Association for the Advancement of Science, as well as the Clarion Award from the Association for Women in Communications.
 Their articles for Time Magazine won the award for outstanding journalism from the Council on Contemporary Families.
 Bronson has authored five books, including the #1 New York Times bestseller What Should I Do With My Life?

-The author Anshu Jain is a chess coach at Golden Chess Centre, Nanganallur, Chennai.
-He is available for Chess training and is an expert in Digital Chess training techniques.
+The author Anshuman Jain is a chess coach at Golden Chess Centre, Nanganallur, Chennai.
+He is available for Chess training and is an expert in Digital Chess classrooms and training techniques.
 When he is not teaching Chess he likes to learn computer languages.

 Note: The links in this page are affiliate links.